percona/k8spxc-docs/docs/kubernetes.md

     with logins and passwords to Kubernetes.
 By default, the Operator generates users Secrets automatically, and *no actions are required at this step*.

-    Still, you can generate and apply your Secrets by your own.
+    Still, you can generate and apply your Secrets on your own.
 In this case, place logins and plaintext passwords for the user accounts in the data section of the `deploy/secrets.yaml` file; after editing is finished, create users Secrets with the following command: